careeranalyser/Obsidian-notes/Excalidraw/Guns,germs and steel.md

 tags: [excalidraw]

 ---
-==⚠  Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==
+1==⚠  Switch to EXCALIDRAW VIEW in the MlORE OPTIONS menu of this document. ⚠==

-# Text Elements
+# Text Elements r
-%%
+%% i)
 # Drawing
 ```json
 {